 Do I have to tell my insurer if I modify my motorcycle?

 Yes, you should always tell your insurer.
 If you don’t then your insurer has every right to cancel your policy or refuse to pay out if you make a claim.

 If your insurance costs are calculated on incorrect information, it’s unreasonable for the insurer to pay out.
 So, it’s important you be honest with them.

 if in doubt, contact your insurer directly before you make any modifications.
 This lets you see how these modifications are likely to change your insurance costs before you commit to buying them.

 Are Agreed Value insurance policies good for modified motorcycles?

 Many motorbike modifications are valued at a standard price.
-If you feel your modifications are tricky to value, or if your motorbike is custom-made, then why not consider an Agreed Value quote?
+If you feel your modifications are tricky to value, or if your motorbike is custom-made, then it's worth considering agreed value on the policy.

 If your dream machine’s written off, the payout you get could be significantly lower than what it's actually worth.
 Not to mention all the time and effort you've put into it, especially if it's a custom ride.

-So, you might ask for an Agreed Value policy at the outset.
-This kind of policy pays out at an agreed specific value if your motorbike is written off, rather than at market value.
+AN agreed value policy pays out an agreed specific value if your motorbike is written off, rather than at market value.